embreymorton/CS-Grad-Tracker/README.md

   `http://csgrad.cs.unc.edu/callback`
 - Allowed web origins: `http://localhost:8080`, `http://csgrad.cs.unc.edu`
 - Allowed logout urls: `http://localhost:8080`, `http://csgrad.cs.unc.edu`
-- In connections, turn off Username-Password-Authentication and make sure google-oauth2 is enabled.
+- In connections, make sure Username-Password-Authentication and google-oauth2 are enabled.

 When the app is deployed on a UNC-CS virtual machine (csgrad.cs.unc.edu), this is how we currently have it set up: